Raincoats for behind-the-ear hearing aids:

-Seven years may not seem that old, but in “hearing aid years,” it as ancient.
+Seven years may not seem that old, but in “hearing aid years,” it is ancient.
 On average, people replace hearing aids every 3 to 6 years.
-We typically qualify repair of aids over seven years old as a poor investment.
+We typically classify the repair of aids over seven years old as a poor investment.
 In most cases, hearing levels have changed in seven years, as well as the shape of the bowl of the ear.
 Also, the reliability of a repair on an aid that old is often poor.
-When aids hit the 5-7 year range, many manufacturers charge more and reduce the warranty on the repair to three to six months months.
+When aids hit the 5-7 year range, many manufacturers charge more and reduce the warranty on the repair to 3 to 6 months.

 It’s all connected!

 Did you know that losing as little as 5 to 8 pounds can cause your hearing aids to fit looser and whistle or feedback?
 Most people lose weight in their face (ears) first.
 Another common cause of feedback is a buildup of wax in your ear.
 A third frequent cause is major dental work, which can shift your jaw and affect motion in your ear while you talk or chew.